gchq/stroom-docs/HOWTOs/Install/InstallHowTo.md

 then perform the initial configuration of Stroom via the user interface.

 ## Database Installation
-The Stroom capability requires access to a MySQL/MariaDB database to persist application configuration and metadata.
+The Stroom capability requires access to two MySQL/MariaDB databases.
+The first is for persisting application configuration and metadata information, and the second is for the Stroom Statistics capability.
-Instructions for installation of the Stroom database can be found [here](InstallDatabaseHowTo.md "Database Installation").
+Instructions for installation of the Stroom databases can be found [here](InstallDatabaseHowTo.md "Database Installation").
-Although these instructions describe the deployment of the database to it's own node, there is no reason why one can't just install it on the first (or only) Stroom node.
+Although these instructions describe the deployment of the databases to their own node, there is no reason why one can't just install them both on the first (or only) Stroom node.

 ## Prerequisite Software Installation
 Certain software packages are required for either the Stroom Proxy or Stroom Application to run.